-We welcome children of all nationalities whose families are committed to an international educational curriculum in English.
-GIS is committed to the principle of equal opportunity in education and looks to admit candidates who we believe will contribute to and benefit from the curriculum offered and that his/her admission will support the education of existing students.
+At GIS, we aim to bring out the best in everyone, both within and beyond the classroom.
+We welcome children of all nationalities whose families are committed to an international education that predominantly follows the UK curriculum.
+GIS is committed to the principle of equal opportunity in education, and seeks to admit candidates who we believe will contribute to and benefit from the curriculum offered, and whose admission will also complement the education of existing students.

 Our Year Group placement is based on UK British National Curriculum cut off dates and is the age/year group at which we strongly recommend children are placed.
 Age appropriate assessments are carried out to assess suitability for a challenging curriculum and ability to integrate with existing cohorts.

 The 31st August cut-off date and year group placement protocol reflect what we believe to be the most appropriate classification for the social, emotional and academic well-being of children attending our school.
 Therefore, to ensure the most appropriate learning environment for all students in the school, we rarely allow exceptions for students to be moved above or below the year group placement protocol.